ViralTexts/gtr-clusters/clusters/18720619-sn840232209-EverlastingFencePost.md

 and stir it in pulverized charcoal to the
 consistency of paint.
 Put a coat of
 this over the timber, and there is not a
-man that will live to see it rot
+man that will live to see it rot.
 </td><td style="width: 50%; max-height: 75%; margin: auto; display: block;">
 <img alt="Page image" src="https://tile.loc.gov/image-services/iiif/service:ndnp:pst:batch_pst_deike_ver01:data:sn84026259:00280776087:1874090301:0342/pct:6.322886,60.257640,12.099125,9.634096/!600,600/0/default.jpg"/>
 </td>